Barile-Macchia Resolutions and the closed neighborhood ideal

 \subsection{Comparison with known families of ideals:}

-In the literature, several classes of monomial ideals are known to admit a minimal BM resolution.
+In the literature, several classes of monomial ideals are known to admit a minimal (generalised) BM resolution.
 Among them, the edge ideals of rooted hypertrees, generic monomial ideals, and monomial ideals with linear quotients form broad families that satisfy this minimality property.
-Our next goal is to show that the closed neighborhood ideals of trees do not belong to any of these classes.
+Our goal in this subsection is to show that the closed neighborhood ideals of trees do not belong to any of these classes.